venk120soft/DataStructures/README.md

 # DataStructures
+- Javascript all methods will start with small letter ex: 'Hello'.length
+- C# all mthods will start with capital letter ex: 'Hello'.Length

 ### What is Datastructure?
 Different ways of storing data in computer.
 A data structure is a particular way of organizing data in a computer so that it can be used effectively